arwn/hugo-arwn/content/blog/dota-bot-write-up.md

 # Introduction

 The problem is this: We have a Dota2 bot that is becoming increasingly hard to program.
-Our bot is built with a heuristics based [state machine] (https://en.wikipedia.org/wiki/Finite-state_machine).
+Our bot is built with a heuristics based [state machine](https://en.wikipedia.org/wiki/Finite-state_machine).
 Each state has a hard coded weight that will give precedence to an action that can be taken that moment.
 Dota is an incredibly complex game and it is nearly impossible to tell if a change to a weight is beneficial or if the bot just got lucky one game.
 We